 A reliable water supply is essential to maintaining our community's economic vitality and overall sustainability.
 The Water Services Division is tasked with ensuring that Flagstaff has adequate water supplies, now and into the future.
 So, just what are we doing to manage our water wisely and achieve this goal?

 - First and foremost, we have developed a Water Services Integrated Master Plan, which covers water resources; water, wastewater, and reclaimed water infrastructure, as well as water policy.
-This plan serves as the guiding document for managing Flagstaff’s water supplies.
-Learn more about our water resource planning efforts and our approach to water policy, and our water development history.
+This plan serves as the guiding document for managing Flagstaff's water supplies.
+Learn more about our water resource planning efforts, our approach to water policy, and our water development history.

 - We also conducted a major water sustainability study.
 This study used available hydrological and geological data for the Flagstaff area to develop a digital model of the groundwater flow system.
 This model was used to predict water availability and the impacts of withdrawal under various usage scenarios over the next 100 years, allowing us to update our Designation of Adequate Water Supply.
 It will serve as an important management tool going forward.
 Learn more about our current water use and supply as well as our population projections and future water needs.